Tiféret Israel Synagogue: 2009 attack

 In late January 2009, the synagogue was badly damaged in a well-organized attack, following escalating tensions between the Israeli and Venezuelan governments after the Gaza–Israel conflict of 2008–2009.
-The attack followed an article inciting anti-Semitic violence, which appeared (later removed, and replaced by an apology) on a government website.
+The attack followed an article inciting antisemitic violence, which appeared (later removed, and replaced by an apology) on a government website.

 An armed gang consisting of 15 unidentified men broke into the synagogue, tied and gagged security guards and occupied the building for several hours.
-Anti-Semitic and anti-Israeli graffiti was daubed on the walls and the synagogue office and Holy Ark were ransacked.
+Antisemitic and anti-Israeli graffiti was daubed on the walls and the synagogue office and Holy Ark were ransacked.
 They also called for Jews to be expelled from the country.
 Venezuela's Foreign Minister Nicolas Maduro condemned the act as a "criminal act of vandalism".
 The Information Minister Jesse Chacón also condemned the attack and denied it had any connection with the government.
 Three former policemen and three civilians were found guilty and sentenced to ten years in jail.